The Pacific War Online Encyclopedia

 Another form of decryption is transposition, in which the letters

-a message are shuffled into a different order by the encrypter and
+of a message are shuffled into a different order by the encrypter

-unshuffled by the decrypter.
-Transposition was used in
+and unshuffled by the decrypter.
+Transposition was used in a

-a number of hand ciphers, but it was unsuitable as a machine
+number of hand ciphers, but it was unsuitable as a machine cipher,

 since machines capable of rapid operations on stored data (a

-requirement for transposition ciphers) could not be made compact
+necessary requirement for transposition ciphers) could not be made